patrick-5546/Arduino-Projects/Security_System/README.md

 # Security System

 ## Purpose
-Prototype alarm system for a bedroom, will put a computer to sleep if one of the various triggers (line 90) are tripped.
+Prototype alarm system, will put a computer to sleep if one of the various triggers (line 90) are tripped.

 ## Demonstration Videos
 ### Arming System